AffeJonsson/UnityLocker/README.md

 ## Required Files
 `lockermain.unitypackage` This is the main package and is required to be able to use this tool.
 `lockerjsondotnet.unitypackage` This is the only package that UnityLocker is dependent on.
-If your project already has JSON.NET package, this is not needed.
+If your project already has a JSON.NET plugin, this is not needed. (https://github.com/JamesNK/Newtonsoft.Json, MIT licence)
 `lockerversioncontrolgit` This adds the ability to use Git as your version control handler.
 `lockerlibgit2sharp` This is needed for the Git version control handler to work.
+If your project already has a LibGit2Sharp plugin, this is not needed. (https://github.com/libgit2/libgit2sharp, MIT Licence)